 Having hypermobility can lead to the development of chronic joint pain, particularly in the neck and low back, and excessive stretching can greatly irritate the problem.

-A large number of yoga poses (as they are represented in most classes today) require multiple joints to move beyond what’s considered to be healthy, functional range of motion.
+Many yoga poses (as they are represented in most classes today) require multiple joints to move beyond what’s considered to be healthy, functional range of motion.
 The reason I was able to achieve pretty close to “perfect” alignment and perform almost all of the poses was that almost all of my joints can and will extend far past their healthy, normal limits.

 Hypermobile people have sensory proprioceptive issues, meaning that my nervous system (which controls movement) doesn’t indicate when my joints have moved beyond their healthy limits.
 In other words, people with hypermobility aren’t so good at knowing where exactly their joints are in space.
-When you have poor proprioception and are able to easily move your joints beyond the normal range of motion, the brain often loses a sense of where your limbs are in space, increasing the risk of injury.
+When you have poor proprioception and can easily move your joints beyond the normal range of motion, the brain often loses a sense of where your limbs are in space, increasing the risk of injury.

-Hypermobile people excessively feel the need to stretch, but shouldn’t.
+Hypermobile people excessively feel the need to stretch but shouldn’t.
 Which can be confusing.
 The body desperately attempts to create stability in joints that are too loose by excessively tightening and gripping large muscle groups.
 Stretching those muscles not only feels good but can almost feel necessary.
-However, for hypermobile bodies, the relief is only temporary and further stretching only causes more strain.
+However, for hypermobile bodies, the relief is only temporary, and further stretching only causes more strain.